 Possibilities with Horizon 2020 ICT

-The ICT program offers opportunities for both SME’s and large companies to cofinance their development of new technologies and the use of existing technologies in new a context.
-Therefore the program is also interesting for more conventional production companies and not only companies in advanced technology.
-The most important is that the company is facing a technological challenge or is having an idea to solve a technical problem.
-Horizon 2020 ICT is both cofinancing research, development and demonstration activities.
+The ICT program offers opportunities for a variety of organisations (SMEs, large companies, public bodies, NGOs) to co-finance development of new technologies or the application of existing technologies in new a context.
+The applicants must face a technological challenge or address a problem relevant to society.
+Horizon 2020 ICT co-financing research, development and demonstration activities.

-The Horizon 2020 ICT calls will be offered to projects within the following categories (see current calls below):
+The Horizon 2020 ICT calls will be offered to projects within the following categories (see specific topics below):

 Requirements for Horizon 2020 ICT